fabric8-analytics/fabric8-analytics-jobs/README.md

 If you want to logout, just access `/api/v1/logout` endpoint, which will remove active token from the current session.

 To get info about the current session, access `/api/v1/authorized` endpoint.

+**IMPORTANT** If you want to use Github authentization, you have to be a public member of desired organization so Jobs service can verify your membership.

 ## See Also